even4void/aliquote/content/post/building-histogram-scheme.md

 categories: ["2019"]
 ---

 This post is a rough attempt at constructing a proper histogram for a sequence of real values, usually stored as a list or vector in Common Lisp.
-With minor adapatation, it should work with Scheme dialects too.
+With minor adaptation, it should work with Scheme dialects too.

 <!--more-->

-[Histograms](https://en.wikipedia.org/wiki/Histogram) allow to visually depict the distribution of a continuous variable, and they should not be confused with other graphical displays that use bar-like representation, like barcharts.
+[Histograms](https://en.wikipedia.org/wiki/Histogram) allow to visually depict the distribution of a continuous variable, and they should not be confused with other graphical displays that use bar-like representation, like bar charts.
 This kind of statistical plot expect a discretized variable as input, and in this post we are going to focus on this very specific aspect of binning for a continuous variable.
 From a purely statistical and technical viewpoint, the probability that a random variable (r.v.) $X$ lies in a specific interval can be represented using the cumulative distribution function, defined as $F(x)=\Pr(X\le x)$; its inverse corresponds to the quantile function.
 Another well-known estimator of the probability law of an r.v. is, of course, the density function, defined as $\Pr(a< X\le b)=\int_a^bf(t)dt$, and an histogram is nothing else than yet another estimator of the density of a continuous r.v..
 More discussion is available on [Arthur Charpentier](https://freakonometrics.hypotheses.org/57221)'s excellent blog.

 Gnuplot has no histogram facilities, so you have to run your own implementation, as I did in one of my [previous posts](/post/ten-years/), but see also these [SO](https://stackoverflow.com/a/5948573) [answers](https://stackoverflow.com/a/9279630) of mine.
-However, R or Stata provide ready-to-use implementations of this statistical estimator as `hist` (or better, `MASS:truehist`) and <u>`hist`</u>`ogram`.
+However, R or Stata provide ready-to-use implementations of this statistical estimator as `hist` (or better, `MASS:truehist`) and `histogram`.
 In this post, I am going to explore Common Lisp utilities to work on sequences of integer or real numbers.
 Indeed, Lisp comes with a class of objects, called _sequences_, which can be lists, vectors or strings.
 The [iterate](https://www.common-lisp.net/project/iterate/) or [Alexandria](https://github.com/keithj/alexandria) packages are two among many of the packages that provide utilities to manipulate such objects.
 For instance, using Alexandria it is quite easy to get a permuted series of values stored in a list:

 ```lisp
 (ql:quickload "alexandria")